 If you have multiple legal homes, then you can choose where your divorce takes place.
 Every state in the US has divorce laws that differ.
 In some states, divorce is a no-fault issue.
 Whether or not an individual is at fault does not matter.
 This could benefit or hurt your case.
 It depends on your circumstances.

 When it comes to military divorce, the laws are particularly different.
 For example, there’s the issue of military pension.
 Some states favor an equal split of the pension.
 However, others don’t.
 Before you decide where to file, you need to consider the benefits and drawbacks of each state.

 6. How do overseas divorce laws compare to US laws?

 If you do decide to get an overseas divorce, then there could be some consequences.
 Every country has different divorce laws.
 In some of them, the laws could hurt your divorce.
 You could end up losing all your assets to your spouse.
 You need to speak to a lawyer who understands the complex issues of overseas divorce.
 Then, you can decide if filing overseas is a smart decision.

 It’s also important to recognize that you can make a mistake.
 Filing for a divorce in the wrong place could be a disaster.
 For one, the US might not recognize it.
 You could also lose out on any edge over your spouse.
-Speak to a lawyer to find out how filing overseas could impact you.
+Speak to a military divorce lawyer to find out how filing overseas could impact you.